Act 0: Scene 1

-And was quickly met with an incredulous cry by Ms Fujimura echoing down the corridor, as my friend stood in front of her, cringing at her outburst.
+And was quickly met with an incredulous cry by Ms Fujimura echoing down the corridor, my friend stood in front of her cringing at her outburst.

-"Me, living with a student?"
+"Me, living with a student?!"
 She cried again.
-Apparently my friend had the horrifying task of interviewing Ms Fujimura about that rumour I heard on second floor, about her living with another student.
+Apparently he had the horrifying task of interviewing Ms Fujimura about that rumour I heard on second floor, about her living with another student.